Funky Forest Health & Wellbeing

 What are superfoods?

-If you've read my previous blogs or been to some of my talks, you'll already know my stance on so-called superfoods.
+Let's start with the basics.
 Superfoods are simply foods that have a higher than average nutrient density, which leaves a wide scope for many different foods.
 The high demand for such foods by health-conscious consumers has let loose the tsunami of superfood marketing and health food store bombardment we've seen in the last ten years.

 Transportation of food contributes a significant percentage of all carbon emissions produced on our planet, and has impacts as far ranging as destruction of foreign ecosystems and cultures.
 I've found the highest concentration of superfood lovers to be within my own circles of yoga practitioners, health students, clients, and friends, who are as environmentally conscious as they are health conscious.
 So why do many of us continue to buy foods that carry such a huge environmental and social impact?